KhalidWar/anonaddy/README.md

 - Add or remove PGP key.
 - Enable or disable PGP Email encryption.
 - Adaptive and persistive Light and Dark themes.
+- Offline support: access your data even if you're in an airplane.

 ## Security